Customer Agreement

 (b) licensed to the Customer on reasonable terms notified by BSITC to the Customer.

-(a) co-operation (including co-operation from any design agency appointed by the Customer to provide services relating to Deliverables), support and advice;
+(a) co-operation (including co-operation from any third party appointed by the Customer to provide services relating to Deliverables), support and advice; and

 10.6 The Customer hereby grants to BSITC a non-exclusive licence to copy, reproduce, store, distribute, publish, export, adapt, edit and translate the Customer Materials to the extent reasonably required for the performance of BSITC’s obligations and the exercise of BSITC’s rights under the Agreement, together with the right to sub-license these rights to the extent reasonably required for the performance of BSITC’s obligations and the exercise of BSITC’s rights under the Agreement.